Rooftop DC isolators and solar system fires

 The WPI final report can be downloaded below.
 A fact sheet on the investigations surrounding DC isolators can be found in the final Appendix (G) in the report.
 An ATA summary and response to the students’ investigations into rooftop DC isolators can also be downloaded below.

-The ATA will be engaging with the solar and firefighting industries, along with Standards Australia, over the future role of rooftop DC isolators in the Australian solar industry.
+Renew will be engaging with the solar and firefighting industries, along with Standards Australia, over the future role of rooftop DC isolators in the Australian solar industry.

 For more information contact Damien Moyse, the ATA’s policy and research manager.